A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Introduction

 An alternative and popular strategy consists in resolving the 6-equation single-velocity model with instantaneous mechanical relaxation \cite{pelanti:2014, petitpas:2007, saurel:2009}.
 This model assumes velocity equilibrium between the two phases, keeping mechanical, thermal, and chemical non-equilibrium effects.
 More specifically, we consider here the 6-equation single-velocity model as presented in \cite{pelanti:2014}.
 Hence, the model consists of an advection equation for the volume fraction of one phase, together with the continuity equation and the total energy balance of each phase, and a mixture momentum equation.
 Alternative formulations of the 6-equation model have been proposed in the literature using the equations of the phasic internal energies instead of those of the total energies, see \cite{saurel:2009, zein:2010}.
 However, as discussed in \cite{pelanti:2014}, while the two systems are mathematically equivalent for smooth solutions, the use of phasic total energies provides several advantages in terms of numerical robustness.
 In particular, it ensures automatically conservation of the mixture total energy.
 Formulations based on phasic internal energies require instead the use of an additional conservation law to correct the thermodynamic state and to guarantee the conservation of the total energy \cite{saurel:2009, schmidmayer:2023, zein:2010}.
 The main advantage of relaxing the 6-equation model instead of the 7-equation model is that its wave structure is similar to that of the 5-equation model.
 However, the 6-equation model contains non-conservative terms for which, unlike the BN model, a complete set of jump conditions cannot be uniquely defined, making the design of Riemann solvers and the choice of suitable numerical methods challenging.
 The choice of starting from the 7- or 6-equation model reflects the trade-off between the good mathematical properties of the 7-equation model and the simpler wave structure of the 6-equation model and its reduced number of equations, in particular for multi-dimensional computations.
 In this work, we focus on the latter of these two strategies.

 The aim of the present paper is to provide a quantitative comparison among different numerical discretization strategies for the aforementioned 6-equation model so as to identify a robust computational framework that can be employed in combination with the instantaneous mechanical relaxation.
-In most standard contributions \cite{pelanti:2014, saurel:2009, saurel:2007}, the 6-equation model has been employed only as an auxiliary tool to solve the 5-equation model, thus combining its numerical solution with the instantaneous mechanical relaxation.
-However, the accurate and robust numerical solution of the 6-equation model is a crucial step and it is therefore important to assess the properties of the numerical method employed to solve the 6-equation model.
+In most standard contributions \cite{pelanti:2014, saurel:2009, saurel:2007}, the 6-equation model has been employed only as an auxiliary tool to solve the 5-equation model, thus combining its numerical solution with instantaneous mechanical relaxation.
+As a consequence, most existing discretizations have been specifically designed and assessed only in the pressure-equilibrium regime, and little attention has been paid to their behaviour in the pressure non-equilibrium 6-equation setting.
+However, the accurate and robust numerical solution of the 6-equation model is a crucial step, and it is therefore important to assess the properties of the numerical method employed to solve the 6-equation model.
 Furthermore, some recent contributions equipped the 6-equation model with finite-rate mechanical relaxation \cite{pelanti:2022,schmidmayer:2023}.
-When doing so, the model is no longer an auxiliary system used for the numerical resolution of the Kapila model, but acquires the status of a standalone model, thus understanding its discretization is even more important and this is one of the goals of the present work.
+When doing so, the model is no longer an auxiliary system used for the numerical resolution of the Kapila model, but acquires the status of a standalone model; thus investigating its discretization is even more important, and this is one of the goals of the present work.